Description

 Have you ever had a toothache in the middle of the night?

-Did the four messages you left your dentist on his so called “emergency line” not get you the call back you were hoping for?
+Did the four messages you left your dentist on his “emergency line” not get you the call back you were hoping for?

 As far as I am concerned, this is a perfect time to show your self-reliant side.
 Go to your spice cabinet, grab some whole cloves or clove powder and pack that hurting tooth full of it.